 Outside of my day job, I am a trainer with the Society of Professional Journalists, teaching digital tools at newsrooms, universities and journalism conferences around the United States.

-I have worked as a media consultant through the International Center for Journalism and the U.S. State Department.
-Since 2017, I have traveled to Kazakhstan on multiple occasions to advise media outlets there on best practices for digital storytelling, audience development and business stability.
+I also work as an independent news media consultant.
+Past clients have included the International Center for Journalism and the U.S. State Department.
+Since 2017, I have traveled to Kazakhstan five times to advise media outlets on best practices for digital storytelling, audience development and business stability.

 Prior to MediaNews Group, I spent seven years at The Post in a variety of digital roles, including director of audience development, senior editor for a breaking news team, digital director of sports and social media editor.
 As social media editor, I was a part of the Denver Post staff that was awarded a Pulitzer Prize in April 2013 for our breaking news coverage of the Aurora theater shooting.
 The board cited, among other efforts, the staff’s use of social media, including Twitter and Facebook, in covering the tragedy.
 I’ve covered multiple Super Bowls, the Stanley Cup Finals and the U.S. Olympic Track and Field Trials.